 TRANS/gressive: How Transgender Activists Took on Gay Rights, Feminism, the Media & Congress… and Won! by Riki Wilchins

-I received a copy of this through NetGalley, and I am so glad that I did.
-This book is an in-depth account of a bunch of critical points in the history of transgender rights in the US.
-Even better, it was written by Riki Anne Wilchins who lived through and participated in many of these events.
+I received a copy of this through NetGalley, and I am so glad that I requested it.
+TRANS/gressive is an in-depth account of a bunch of critical points in the history of the transgender rights movement in the United States.
+Even better, it was written by Riki Anne Wilchins who has lived through and participated in many of the events she writes about.
+And the ones she hasn’t are well-researched.
 I loved reading about my people’s history, and I am so glad this book exists because I never would have known nearly any of this without it!

 El Deafo by Cece Bell